The way audiences watch television has fundamentally changed over the past decades. Some said that the era of traditional TV ads is over.

 - No specific equipment is needed for streaming — just a phone or a tablet will work (although Apple TV and special streaming TV boxes improve the quality of experience);

 - Variety of programming options, like multichannel video programming distributors (MVPDs).
 Services nowadays offer lots of options when it comes to original programming.

 - They offer an uninterrupted and glitch-free experience due to the fact that private network broadcasting is more controllable;

 - Programming: on-demand viewership is very convenient;

 - No specific equipment is needed for streaming, only a set-top box (if you already have a broadband Internet connection).

 What is OTT Advertising?

-Thanks to OTT, advertisers can expand their audience reach that previously was only available on traditional TV.
+Thanks to OTT, advertisers can expand their audience reach that previously was only available on linear TV (while optimizing the campaign budget).
 In fact, some experts predict that the money coming from OTT ads will increase anywhere from 45-60%.

 How is Over the Top Advertising Delivered?

 The delivery method depends on the live TV streaming service and how their platforms interact with OTT devices (whether it is Roku, Amazone Fire TV, Amazon Prime Video, Apple TV, YouTube TV, or something else).